merely-useful/py-rse/index.md

 ## Exercises {#errors-exercises}

-This chapter suggested several edits to `collate.py`, such that the script now reads:
+This chapter suggested several edits to `collate.py`.
+We'll proceed with the following basic framework for the script:

 ```python
 """